 I can’t stop any of these things from happening to my kids, and it makes me feel helpless at times.
 Helpless in a way I didn’t feel when I watched them jump onto a school bus for the first time.

 When my son turned 21, I told him, “I didn’t have the heart to tell you this when you were a boy, but I’m telling you now: Life is not difficult.
-It is incredibly difficult.
+It is un-f**king-believably difficult.
 Sorry.”

 I try not to dwell on dangers to my children that I’m powerless to mitigate.
 I just hope.
 I hope I exposed my children to enough wholesome danger in their formative years.
 Enough danger, I mean, to prepare them (somewhat) for the really serious stuff, the scariest parts of adult life.
 I hope they learned something from their mother and me about meeting danger with smirking defiance and a flipped bird.
 And I suppose I must have, because my kids have already shown that they’re prepared to deal with grown-up danger even better than I.